 - Calories.
 The number of calories each meal contains.

-- Macronutrients.
-The number of grams of carbs, fats, and protein in each meal.
+- Protein (g).
+The number of grams of protein per serving in the meal.

 - Categories.
 Primary characteristic of the meal in regards to the macronutrients.